 Students with little to no safety experience should start the program with OCHS 1000 only.
 Students with safety experience can start the program with OCHS 1000 plus another course (for example, OCHS 1000 and OCHS 1200, or OCHS 1000 and OCHS 2100).

-The Disability Resource Centre (DRC) offers a range of support services for student with disabilities, including part-time students and students studying by distance education.
+Accessibility Services offers a range of support services for student with disabilities, including part-time students and students studying by distance education.

 Documentation of a disability is required to establish individual accommodation plans for students in both part-time and full-time programs of study.